ghc/ghc/docs/users_guide/phases.rst

     This flag tells GHC to link against shared Haskell libraries.
-This flag only affects the selection of dependent libraries, not the form of the current target (see -shared).
+This flag only affects the selection of dependent libraries, not the form of the current target (see :ghc-flag:`-shared`).
     See :ref:`using-shared-libs` on how to create them.

     Note that this option also has an effect on code generation (see above).